 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 2.
 No. 129 Loftus Street, Leederville (DR 76 of 2023) 23 May 2023 Hidding Urban Planning Application for review of a Joint Development Assessment Panel decision to refuse an application for a Child Care Premises on 1 May 2023.
-(2.0.00.2020) Directions hearing held on 9 June 2023 and programmed to mediation.
+(211.00.2020) Directions hearing held on 9 June 2023 and programmed to mediation.
 Mediation was scheduled for 24 August 2023 and 8 November 2023, which were both vacated.
 Mediation has now been rescheduled for 31 January 2024.
 Representation by: JDAP Presiding Member 3.
 Nos.
 41-43 & 45 Angove Street, North Perth (DR 81 of 2023) 1 June 2023 Hidding Urban Planning/Lavan Application for review of a Joint Development Assessment Panel decision to refuse an application for a Service Station on 3 May 2023.
-Directions hearing held on 16 June 2023.
+(2.1.6.13.2020) Directions hearing held on 16 June 2023.
 Mediation held on 4 July 2023, with Mayor Cole and interested community members in attendance to make a presentation.
 A second mediation was scheduled for 14 August 2023 and was vacated.
-Mediation was rescheduled to 10 October 2023 and was subsequently vacated.
-The matter was listed for a directions hearing on 10 November 2023 to schedule a new date for mediation.
-This was vacated.
-The matter has been listed for a directions hearing on 2 February 2024 with the applicant to provide additional information by 1 January 2024.
+Mediation was been rescheduled to 10 October 2023 and was subsequently vacated.
+The matter is listed for a directions hearing on 10 November 2023 to schedule a new date for mediation.
 Representation by: JDAP Presiding Member 4.
 No. 12 Brookman Street, Perth (DR 83 of 2023) 4 June 2023 Peter Arnell Application for review of Council decision to refuse an application for Alterations and Additions to Single House on 16 May 2023.
 Directions hearing held on 30 June 2023.
 Mediation held on 26 July 2023.
 The SAT issued Orders on 26 July 2023 with the application to be reconsidered by no later than 27 October 2023.
 Following discussions with the applicant, on 22 September 2023, the City lodged proposed Orders by Consent to delay the date by which the application was to be reconsidered.
-On 22 September the SAT issued orders with the following key dates associated: 1 December 2023 - The Respondent is invited to reconsider its decision on the application by this date pursuant to Section 31 of the State Administrative Tribunal Act 2004.
-8 December 2023 - Directions hearing scheduled.
+On 22 September the SAT issued orders with the following key dates associated: 1 December 2023 - The Respondent is invited to reconsider its decision on the application by this date pursuant to Section 31 of the State Administrative Tribunal Act 2004. • 8 December 2023 - Directions hearing scheduled.
+Representation by: Administration 5.
+Nos.
+334-336 Beaufort Street, Perth (DR 87 of 2023) 9 June 2023 Dark Knight Retail Pty Ltd t/as Evolution Bikes Australia Application for review of Council decision to refuse an application for Proposed Alterations and Additions to Shop (Roller Shutters) (Unauthorised Existing Development) on 16 May 2023.
+Directions hearing held on 23 June 2023.
+Mediation held on 13 July 2023.
+The SAT issued Orders on 13 July 2023 with the following key dates associated: 27 July 2023 - The Applicant to provide additional information to the City.
+10 August 2023 - Second mediation scheduled.
+The Mediation on 10 August 2023 was vacated and has been rescheduled for 3 November 2023.
+Following this Mediation, the SAT issued Orders that the matter has been listed for a Directions Hearing on 17 November 2023 to program the matter for a final hearing.
 Representation by: Administration

-REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 16 NOVEMBER 2023
+REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 6 NOVEMBER 2023